 How hard is Kalapatthar?

 Kalapatthar trek difficulty depends on acclimatization.
 It is neither harder nor easier.
-It is a moderate, but completely an uphill trek.
+It is a moderate, but completely uphill trek.
 If you are well acclimatized, it will not harder to the summit.
-If not well acclimatized, then you may find it difficult and wheezing as well as breathless equally.
+If not well acclimatized, then you may find it difficult and wheeze as well as breathless equally.
 It takes almost 2.5 hours to reach on top of the Kalapatthar Hill from Gorakshep.

 The path rises steeply and will test you mentally and physically.
 So, do not push yourself too hard as the thin air will blow strongly.
 So, take a break as much as you need during walking.
 More importantly, you must drink plenty of water.
 The Kalapatthar temperature is seriously very cold please, wear warm clothes like a jacket, gloves, trousers, hat, etc.